juristr/fabiangosebrink.github.io/_posts/2017-07-19-angular-2-new-http-interface-with-interceptors.md

             req = req.clone({ headers: req.headers.set('Authorization', 'Bearer ' + token) });
         }

-        // if this is a login-request the header is alreadz set to x/www/formurl/encoded.
+        // if this is a login-request the header is
+        // already set to x/www/formurl/encoded.
-        // so if we already have a content-type, do not set it, but if we don't have one, set it to default --> json if (!req.headers.has('Content-Type')) {
+        // so if we already have a content-type, do not
+        // set it, but if we don't have one, set it to
+        // default --> json
+        if (!req.headers.has('Content-Type')) {
             req = req.clone({ headers: req.headers.set('Content-Type', 'application/json') });
         }